dn0418/Python-Image-Morpher/README.md

 This project began in Spring 2019 (detailed in <b>readme_general.pdf</b>, <b>readme_phase_1.pdf</b>, and <b>readme_phase_2.pdf</b>),
  requiring the usage of <b>delaunay triangulation</b>, <b>projective/affine transformation</b>, <b>application of projections
- through matrices</b>, <b>masking,</b> and <b>alpha blending</b> - all of which are still maintained with this project - in order
+ through matrices</b>, <b>masking,</b> and <b>alpha blending</b> - all of which are still maintained - in order to accomplish image
- to accomplish image morphing.
+ morphing.
 Thus, this repository is more of a 'proof of concept' than it is the most efficient way of accomplishing the given task of image morphing.

  So far, this program has only been tested on separate Windows environments; if it does not already, later releases are likely to support Mac and Linux.